 The Garh Ganesh temple has been under a slow renovation process due to which many things have been left unfinished.
 The unfinished entrance gate of the temple is an eyesore!

 Inside the temple premises, photography is STRICTLY prohibited.
 Strictly is an understatement.
 The temple management ensures that a dedicated staff is always on a lookout for any visitor with a smartphone or camera in his hand.
-The moment they spot one, visitor is warned to park it away – inside a bag or pocket.”Photography prohibited” boards are all around, inside the Garh Ganesh temple complex.
-I find it strange in the current times and context.
+The moment they spot one, visitor is warned in a very harsh tone to stash it inside a bag or pocket.
+“Photography prohibited” boards can be spotted everywhere inside Garh Ganesh temple.
+It seems that focus of Garh Ganesh temple authority is fixated on this particular aspect.
+I find it strange in the current time and context.

 Read the related write-up Royal Gaitore!
 The Rajput architectural opulence!